CreateThreadpool function (threadpoolapiset.h)

 This parameter is reserved and must be NULL.

-If the function succeeds, it returns a TP_POOL structure representing the newly allocated thread pool.
+If the function succeeds, it returns a pointer to a TP_POOL structure representing the newly allocated thread pool.
 Applications do not modify the members of this structure.

 If function fails, it returns NULL.
 To retrieve extended error information, call GetLastError.